 Public clouds enabled digital transformation at unprecedented speed.
-But their operational costs over time can be exacting as compute needs increase.
+But their operational costs over time can be exacting as computing needs increase.
 Hybrid clouds emerged as an alternative to gain the benefits of both worlds: private infrastructure that allows for lower operational expenditures and tighter control, and public clouds that can scale with ease.

-Organisations looking to adopt a hybrid cloud architecture should carefully consider their options for private cloud vendors, as well as their implications for application design and development, workload orchestration and long-term maintenance.
+Organisations looking to adopt a hybrid cloud architecture should carefully consider their options for private cloud vendors, as well as their implications for application design and development, workload orchestration, and long-term maintenance.
 This guide provides guidance and use cases for team leaders who are looking to build a hybrid cloud strategy.